kovacsmate-0/devops_project/README.md

         gunicorn wsgi_server:app -b 0.0.0.0:8000

-For windows users there is an alternative (pip install waitress)
+For windows environment users there is an alternative:

+        pip install waitress
-        waitress-serve --listen=0.0.0.0:8000 wsgi-server:app
+        waitress-serve --listen=0.0.0.0:8000 wsgi_server:app
+To test it you can use **curl** from another machine:

+        curl -X POST -H "Content-Type: application/json" -d '{"string": "abcDEF"}' http://127.0.0.1:8000/ Output should be:

+        {"swapped_string": "ABCdef"}
+Stop the app with CTRL + C.

 ### Packaging with Docker

-For the packaging you can use a set of Shell scripts.
+For the packaging you can use a set of `Shell scripts`.
+But before you do anything, make sure that `Docker` is installed
 1. Build Docker image

         #!/bin/bash